 Olivia Wilde only made her directorial debut with

-Booksmart this year, but Amy and Molly’s adventure to have the night of their lives is timeless.
+Booksmart in 2019, but Amy and Molly’s adventure to have the night of their lives is timeless.

 Erin, Jenny, and Blair,

 The same goes for 2019’s other star BFFs—